workshopper/javascripting/problems/numbers/problem.md

 Numbers can be integers, like `2`, `14`, or `4353`, or they can be decimals,
 also known as floats, like `3.14`, `1.5`, or `100.7893423`.
-Unlike Strings, Numbers do not need to quotes.
+Unlike Strings, Numbers do not need to have quotes.

 ## The challenge: